Principle: Textual Definitions (principle 6)

-The original wording of this principle (given below) and content of this page is scheduled to be reviewed.
+The content of this page is scheduled to be reviewed.
 Improved wording will be posted as it becomes available.

 The ontology has textual definitions for the majority of its classes and for top level terms in particular.

 A textual definition provides a human-readable understanding about what is a member of the associated class.

 Textual definitions MUST be unique within an ontology (i.e. no two terms should share a definition).
 Textual definitions SHOULD follow Aristotelian form (e.g. “a B that Cs” where B is the parent and C is the differentia), where this is practical.

 For terms lacking textual definitions, there should be evidence of implementation of a strategy to provide definitions for all remaining undefined terms.
 In lieu of textual definitions, there can be elucidations when the term can not be rigorously defined.